coms20805/COMS20805-SentimentAnalysis/deliverables/Portfolio B/development_testing.md

 We observed a noticeable improvement in the quality of posts, although it wasn't perfect.
 This is mostly likely because training dataset was more general-purpose than targeted to our domain.

 It's worth mentioning that we were able to iterate over different classification heuristics because of our design decision to make it easier to create and delete elasticsearch indices on the fly.
-This meant that if our spam classifer did not work well at all, we could easily delete the associated index and create a new one.
+This meant that if our spam classifier did not work well at all, we could easily delete the associated index and create a new one.

 ## Front end
 Our testing approach in our React.js front end application was mainly integration tests as there was not much logic delegated to the front end itself.
 We were mainly interested in whether we were correctly receiving data and that it was in the right format.
 We made sure that score values were valid and within the expected boundaries and that URLs and timestamps were in the correct format witht the help of regular expressions.
 This was repeated for all of our service functions that interact with the back end REST API.